 Alive mentors could be hard to get because you need their permission to be your mentors.

-Sometimes, your agents, your editors, your writing coach (if you have one) or even your writing-group-buddies can fit the bill.
+Sometimes, your agents, your editors, your writing coach, or even your writing-group-buddies can fit the bill.

 Find writers you admire.
 Writers who are living their life in a way you aspire to.
 Get to know their routines, their resources, how they go about their days.
 While their way is not the only way, you can gain valuable insight into steps you might want to take to get you closer to your goals.

-I am talking about online educators.
 An educator is a person who takes the time to share their expertise with those who want to learn.
-Educators love to help others by sharing their wisdom.
+They love to help others by sharing their wisdom.
 They want to see everyone succeed.

-There are many writers who are sharing their craft online.
+Many writers are sharing their craft online.
 They are willing to teach what they have learned through their blogs and courses.
 They are imparting information for free.
-You can subscribe to your ideals who are doing things you want to be able to do.
-Search for any topic online and you will find a lot of free information.
+You can subscribe to your ideals which are doing things you want to be able to do.
+Search for any topic online, and you will find a lot of free information.
 These are your online mentors.

 Here is a list of some I follow: